 3. Managing your money

-If you want to make it as easy as possible for you to look after your home and family and pay your rent on time, you can request that the housing costs part of your Universal Credit payment is paid directly to your landlord – whether the Council, social housing or a private landlord.
+If you want to make it as easy as possible for you to look after your home and family and pay your rent on time, you can also request that the housing costs which is part of your Universal Credit payment goes directly to your Council landlord.
+(This does not apply to social housing or private landlords at present.)

-You can ask the DWP to do this after you receive your first Universal Credit payment – although remember that you may still have rent to pay over and above the housing costs you receive through Universal Credit.
+You can ask the DWP to do this after you receive your first Universal Credit payment.
+Remember that you may still have rent to pay over and above the housing costs you receive through Universal Credit.

 The choice to pay your housing costs directly to your landlord is part of the Universal Credit Scottish Flexibilities, which has been introduced by the Scottish Government.